Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Acute Pulmonary Oedema.md

 - **P**osition the patient upright
 - Give high-flow **o**xygen via a reservoir mask aiming for oxygen saturation >95%
 - **N**itrates for patients acutely hypertensive:
-	- ==Give GTN 0.3-0.6 mg SL.
+	- ==Give GTN 0.3-0.6 mg SL or GTN 0.4mg spray.
 Repeat after 5 minutes if SBP remains >100 mmHg.
-Remove the tablet if excessive hypotension occurs==
+Remove the tablet if excessive hypotension occurs (hence tablet preferred)==
-	- Commence a GTN infusion IV as per hospital guidelines once the patient is fully monitored; infuse initially at 1mL/h maintaining SBP >100mmHg, quincly increase by doubling the infusion rate every 5 minutes to 20 mL/h or more, titrated to SBP
+	- Commence a GTN infusion IV as per hospital guidelines once the patient is fully monitored preferably in an ICU area; infuse initially at 1mL/h maintaining SBP >100mmHg, quincly increase by doubling the infusion rate every 5 minutes to 20 mL/h or more, titrated to SBP
 - **M**orphine or opioid potentially
+	- Titrate IV morphine in small boluses 1.25-2.5mg for chest pain and anxiety but take care not to depress respirations
 - In patients with evidence of systemic fluid overload, give frusemide (**L**asix) 40mg IV or twice the usual daily dose IV (if already on frusemide)
 - If unresponsive to above measures
 	- Commence mask CPAP ventilation if the patient does not respond quickly to above measures, remains distressed or is persistently hypoxic despite maximal oxygen delivery